Ultimate 102 Diesel Oder Benzin

 Maintenance and Running Costs: A Detailed Comparison

 Diesel engines generally require more expensive maintenance than petrol engines.
 Diesel fuel is often slightly more expensive than petrol, and servicing costs can be higher due to the complexity of the emission control systems.
 Diesel engines also have a higher initial purchase price, which can offset the fuel savings in the long run.
 Components such as the DPF and SCR system can be prone to failure, leading to costly repairs.
 The longevity of a diesel engine is often debated, but generally, with proper maintenance, they can offer a long service life.
-Petrol engines, while generally cheaper to maintain, might require more frequent servicing depending on the vehicle's specifications.
+Here's the thing — petrol engines, while generally cheaper to maintain, might require more frequent servicing depending on the vehicle's specifications.
 Factor in the total cost of ownership: consider not only the initial purchase price but also the projected maintenance and fuel costs over several years.

 Noise and Vibration: A Sensory Experience